 We want to open up fixed security bugs (as described in the previous answer), and will generally give downstream developers access sooner.
 However, please be aware that backporting security patches from recent versions to old versions cannot always work.
 (There are several reasons for this: The patch won't apply to old versions; the solution was to add or remove a feature or change an API; the issue may seem minor until it's too late; and so on.)
 We believe the latest stable versions of Chromium and V8 are the most stable and secure.
 We also believe that tracking the latest stable upstream is usually less work for greater benefit in the long run than backporting.
 We strongly recommend that you track the latest stable branches, and we support only the latest stable branch.

+The Help Center explains what privacy protections Incognito mode attempts to enforce.
 In particular, please note that Incognito is not a “do not track” mode, and it does not hide aspects of your identity from web sites.
-Chrome does offer a Do Not Track option, distinct from Incognito mode: chrome://settings/search#privacy.
+Chrome does offer a way to send Do Not Track request to servers; see chrome://settings/?search=do+not+track

-When in Incognito mode, Chrome on desktop platforms (Windows, Linux, and Mac OS X), Chrome on Android, and Chrome OS do not store any new history, cookies, or other state in non-volatile storage.
+When in Incognito mode, Chrome does not store any new history, cookies, or other state in non-volatile storage.
 However, Incognito windows will be able to access some previously-stored state, such as browsing history.

-People sometimes report that they can compromise Chrome by installing a malicious DLL on a computer in a place where Chrome will find it and load it.
-(See https://code.google.com/p/chromium/issues/detail?id=130284 for one example.)
-People also sometimes report password disclosure using the Inspect Element feature (see e.g. https://code.google.com/p/chromium/issues/detail?id=126398).
+People sometimes report that they can compromise Chrome by installing a malicious DLL in a place where Chrome will load it, by hooking APIs (e.g. crbug.com/130284), or by otherwise altering the configuration of the PC.